 Most important in the soiled utility room is a well organized sink for washing hands - cleaned and disinfected goods must never be touched with unclean hands.
 The hand wash sink should be easily accessible, close to the entrance, equipped with a mixer tap operated by arm or elbow and include accessories, such as liquid soap dispensers, disposable paper towels and a waste paper bin.

 3. Flusher disinfector

-Soiled receptacles, such as bedpans and their lids, urine bottles, and toilet buckets are placed into the flusher disinfector, which will empty, clean, and disinfect the receptacles, without further work.
-The basic rule of hygiene is that all objects that have been in contact with bodily fluids or secretions, must be reprocessed (cleaned and disinfected) as soon as possible and transferred to a clean storage area.
+Soiled receptacles, such as bedpans and their lids, urine bottles and toilet buckets, are placed into the flusher disinfector, which will empty, clean and disinfect the receptacles, without further work.
+The basic rule of hygiene is that all objects that have been in contact with body fluids or secretions, must be reprocessed (cleaned and disinfected) as soon as possible and transferred to a clean storage area.

 4. Clean storage area

 Disinfected items that are not to be used immediately should be kept away from any soiled surfaces or goods - cupboards or racks provide good storage, a cupboard mounted over the flusher disinfector is one space-saving alternative.
 In the soiled utility room, there should also be a lockable cupboard or cabinet for storing chemicals or disinfectants and a two bag trolley for dirty linen and waste.
 Plus, if stainless steel bedpans are used, a heated storage cabinet is a good option.

 - Microorganisms that may be completely harmless to healthy people can, in care environments, cause serious infections among people with a lowered immunity.

 - Bacteria, viruses and fungi are found everywhere and can be transmitted from one individual to another via items that are inadequately cleaned or handled.